zkcryptobro/hiero-solo-action/README.md

-# hedera-solo-action
+# hiero-solo-action

-A GitHub Action for setting up a Hedera Solo network.
+A GitHub Action for setting up a Hiero Solo network.
 An overview of the usage and idea of the action can be found [here](https://dev.to/hendrikebbers/ci-for-hedera-based-projects-2nja).

-The network that is created by the action contains one hedera consensus node that can be accessed at `localhost:50211`.
+The network that is created by the action contains one consensus node that can be accessed at `localhost:50211`.
 The action creates an account on the network that contains 10,000,000 hbars.
 All information about the account is stored as output to the github action.

-A good example on how the action is used can be found at the [hedera-enterprise project action](https://github.com/OpenElements/hedera-enterprise/blob/main/.github/workflows/maven.yml).
+A good example on how the action is used can be found at the [hiero-enterprise project action]([https://github.com/OpenElements/hedera-enterprise/blob/main/.github/workflows/maven.yml](https://github.com/OpenElements/hiero-enterprise-java/blob/main/.github/workflows/maven.yml)).
 Here the action is used to create a temporary network that is than used to execute tests against the network.

 ## Inputs